github/docs/content/get-started/using-github/connecting-to-github.md

 ---
-title: Connecting to GitHub
+title.
+Connecting to GitHub
-intro: 'Learn about the tools you can use to work with repositories hosted on {% data variables.product.prodname_dotcom %}.'
+intro.
+'Learn about the tools you can use to work with repositories hosted on {% data variables.product.prodname_dotcom %}.' versions. fpt. '*' ghec. '*' ghes. '*' topics.
-versions:
-  fpt: '*'
-  ghec: '*'
-  ghes: '*'
-topics:
   - CLI
   - Codespaces
   - Desktop